allswellthatsmaxwell/main/README.md

 # main
-An all-in-one repository for a lot of my work.
+An all-in-one repository for Julia work, including a reinforcement learning agent and a lyrics model.

 ## Separate projects in this repository: